-- View a list of FY2021 vendors doing business with Baltimore County, provided pursuant to Article 7-1-101(f).
+- View a list of FY2022 vendors and contracts doing business with Baltimore County, provided pursuant to Article 7-1-101(f).
 To ensure compliance with disclosure requirements and other ethics laws, if you have a question about an entity whose name does not appear on the list, contact the Ethics Commission.

 The Commission is required to meet regularly, at least 10 times each year, and when required by the chairman or a majority of the members of the Commission (Section 3-3-1004, Baltimore County Code, 2015).
-Except as otherwise noted, the Commission meets the first Tuesday of each month at 3 p.m.
-The Commission does not usually meet in July and December.
+Except as otherwise noted, the Commission meets the first Tuesday of each month at 3:30 p.m.

 When the Commission is discussing certain matters, including, but not limited to, review of financial disclosure statements, an Advisory Opinion or a Complaint, it is engaging in an “administrative function,” which is defined under the state Open Meetings Act as “the administration of ... a law of a political subdivision of the state.”
 Section 3-101(b) of the General Provisions Article of the Annotated Code of Maryland (GP).
 The Open Meetings Act “does not apply to … a public body when it is carrying out … an administrative function.”
 GP Section 3-103(a)(1)(i).
 The Commission may recess and close an open session when it engages in an administrative function.